wshyang/csv-simplify/README.md

   - "input_df": the input dataframe
   - "original": the references dataframe
   - "counter": the counter variable that tracks the progress of the program
-- The function saves the program state to the state file every time it reaches a threshold of 0.5% of the total lines to be processed.
+- The function saves the program state to the state file at regular intervals, specifically every time it reaches a threshold of 0.5% of the total lines to be processed.

 The function uses the following logic and algorithm to perform the state saving: